 The Problem of Subjective Experience

 All animal welfare assessment ultimately encounters the problem that subjective experience cannot be measured directly.
-Behavioural and physiological indicators provide evidence from which affective states can be inferred, but the inference remains indirect.
+Behavioural and physiological indicators provide evidence from which affective states can be inferred, but the inference remains indirect (Fraser et al., 1997; Dawkins, 2004).

 This problem is not unique to reptiles, but it becomes particularly important where species-specific welfare indicators remain poorly validated.
 Measures developed for mammals or birds cannot automatically be transferred to reptiles without accounting for substantial differences in physiology, ecology and behavioural expression.